allisonmorgan/software_engineering/essays/essay01/essay01.md

 These clauses can be particularly helpful when using [aggregate functions](https://en.wikipedia.org/wiki/Aggregate_function).

-Hopefully, after just this discussion of SQL's SELECT statement, I have conveyed some of the power behind SQL - its ability to both generate detailed views of single records, and build summary statistics for a dataset.
+Hopefully, after just this discussion of SQL's SELECT statement, I have conveyed some of the power behind SQL - primarily, its ability to generate both detailed views of single records, and summary statistics for a dataset.

 #### [INSERT](https://en.wikipedia.org/wiki/Insert_(SQL))

 To insert a new record into an existing table (`relation`), you can use an INSERT statement.
-Consider a table which has two columns, `attribute_1` and `attribute_2`, the statement:
+Consider a table which has two columns, `attribute_1` and `attribute_2`.
+The statement:
 ```SQL
 INSERT INTO relation (attribute_1, attribute_2) VALUES (2, 'red')
 ```
 will insert a new record into the table `relation`, with those specified attributes.
-If I had not specified attribute names above, then the values provided would have matched to the first two attributes of my table `relation`, by default.
+If you do not specify the attribute names above, then the values provided will match to the first two attributes of the table `relation`, by default.

 To insert more than one record at once:
 ```SQL